 “On The Chocolate Trail” perfect for your Hanukkah or Christmas gift guide

 As most of you know, I’m fortunate to receive a variety of chocolate books and samples to review on this site.
-The book I received this week arrived just in time for Hanukkah (Chanukah), and as I have a friend coming over tonight to teach us a bit about this sacred Jewish holiday, I thought it was the perfect time to review “On the Chocolate Trail” by Rabbi Deborah R. Prinz.
+I received this book last year just in time for Hanukkah (Chanukah), and decided to repost this week for all the chocolate lovers on this list.

 I really enjoyed this book.
 Deborah Prinz–nicknamed the “Chocolate Rabbi”–takes us on a delicious journey around the world, showing us how a love of chocolate can nurture our spiritual growth.
 Prinz says chocolate bridges different faiths with a unified voice to express love for the world’s universal comfort food that brings people together.
 Indeed, in my own chocolate travels, I have noted that no matter where you are, if you say the word “chocolate” (or an ethnic derivative of chocolate or cocoa) people will smile.

 And smile I did, as I read this fascinating book about the world of chocolate.
 The author’s innate ability to sniff out tantalizing chocolate stories in her travels is referred to as her “choco-dar” (chocolate radar) that uncovers various facts and anecdotes to bring the stories to life in an informative yet light-hearted way.

 the relationship between jews and chocolate is a strong bond